 Fiscal Impact: Action on this agenda item will have no fiscal impact.

 Annual review and updates to Commission's policies ensure efficiency, further transparency, cost effectiveness and internal controls.
-If approved, the revised policy will move forward for full Commission consideration at the next meeting.
+If approved, the revised Accounting Policies and Procurement Policies will be updated internally and posted for use as necessary.